Best Practices

 We can find inspiration and renewal in so many places—really, whatever is most meaningful and restorative for each of us.
 For some people, it’s finally decluttering the family junk drawer or organizing years of family photos.
 For others, it’s walking or running or biking.
 For still others, it’s spending time on an old hobby or finding a new one.
 Baking bread.
 Writing letters.
 Working in the yard.

-Remember a time in your life when you enjoyed a feeling of empowerment and consider what you did that led to that feeling.
+Whenever you’re not sure what you can do to relax or rejuvenate, remember a time in your life when you enjoyed a feeling of empowerment and consider what you did that led to that feeling.
 Think about what causes you to say, “I was really, really proud of myself!”
-It can be helpful to start a list—a real handwritten list!—of activities that you find personally helpful.
+It can be helpful to start a list—a real, handwritten list!—of activities that you yourself find personally satisfying.
+Each person’s list is different.

 Look for things that energize you and things that calm you.
 Think about things that don’t require a great deal of time or money and that don’t offer just a short-term spurt of positivity: search for a long-term investment in your well-being.
 On your list, add the emotions you feel from each activity, such as joyful, inspired, fulfilled, hopeful, grateful, eager, proud, amused, strengthened, or relaxed, to help yourself better understand what moves you forward.

 The word purchase has a couple of very different meanings.
-One—the one with which people tend to be most familiar—can be either a verb meaning “to buy something” or a noun that means “the thing that you bought.”
+One meaning—the one with which people tend to be most familiar—can be either a verb meaning “to buy something” or a noun that means “the thing that you bought.”

-Another, less familiar, meaning refers to some type of advantage when applying power, such as gaining a firm hold or solid positioning.
+Another, less familiar meaning refers to some type of advantage when applying power, such as gaining a firm hold or solid positioning.
 I first heard the word used this way in reference to rock climbing and mountain climbing.
-Climbers seek purchase as they attempt to advance.
+Climbers seek purchase as they attempt to advance—something beneath them to ground their footing and something ahead of them that they can grasp to help pull themselves forward.

-Recently, I had an experience with the first meaning that taught me something about the second.
+I recall an experience I had with the first meaning that taught me something about the second.
 Here’s what happened.

 I told them I didn’t realize rocking chairs had a season.